gregorias/bookmarks.fish/README.md

 Bookmarks installs a single command for controlling your bookmarks, `bf`.

+### BFDIRS

+Bookmarks uses `BFDIRS` variable to point to the bookmarks file (default `~/.bfdirs`).

+The BFDIRS file is a key-value CSV file.
+Values represent directory paths and can be arbitrary strings.
+Keys represent bookmark names.
+Keys can not contain CSV (`"`, `,`) or regex special characters.

 ## 🙏 Credits

 I was inspired by [Fishmarks][fishmarks].
 I created Bookmarks to fix some